aws-samples/disaster-recovery-workshop/workshop/content/labs/advanced/kubernetes-dr-kubefed/cloud9.en.md

 #### 7. Cleaning up

-1. Delete `FederatedDeployment` and `FederatedService` (It will be deleted from both clusters).

-    ```bash
-    kubectl delete -f federated_deployment.yaml
-    kubectl delete -f federated_service.yaml
-    ```

-2. Delete the cluster and its associated nodes with the following command.
+1. Delete the cluster and its associated nodes with the following command.

     ```bash
     eksctl delete cluster --region=us-east-1 --name kubefed-cluster